This information describes the skills your child is likely to develop between the ages of 6 and 12 months.

 What You Can Do to Help Your Child’s Development

-- Place toys at different heights (e.g., on furniture, behind child) and position them around the room to encourage your child to move and change positions.
+- Place toys at different heights (such as on furniture or behind your child) around the room to encourage your child to move and change positions.

-- Once your child begins standing, help him or her practice walking by holding them at their tummy.
+- Once your child begins standing, help them practice walking by holding them at their tummy.

 - Provide toys that encourage your child to use both hands.